craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 # PROJECT ELVES

-Make elves cool and old-tolkein-esq; good crafters and enchanters - similar with dwarves; next to do - but they got hit hard eary with [[The Old|Minyostalma]] and the [[50 Year Fires]]
+Make elves cool and old-tolkein-esq; good crafters and enchanters - similar with dwarves; next to do - but they got hit hard eary with [[The Old|Minyostalma]] and the [[50 Year White Burning]]